magnetikonline/cloudfront-edge-secgroup-update/README.md

 The following steps will get you going with a set of security groups and an automated update process.

 ### Create security groups
-First task, create a collection of security groups:
+Start by creating a collection of security groups:
-- At time of writing (April 2018), AWS [list a total](https://ip-ranges.amazonaws.com/ip-ranges.json) of 48 IPv4 CIDR ranges, so at least two security groups will be essential to allow for future CloudFront growth.
+- At time of writing (September 2018), AWS [define a total of 55 IPv4 ranges](https://ip-ranges.amazonaws.com/ip-ranges.json), so at least two security groups are required to provide a little future headroom - a single AWS security group can [define 60 ingress rules](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups).
-- Using three security groups is recommended, especially if you wish to support origin ingress on both `HTTPS` (443) and `HTTP` (80) ports.
+- Using three security groups is recommended, especially if you're wishing to support origin ingress on both `HTTPS` (443) and `HTTP` (80).
-- Avoiding support for both HTTPS/HTTP can be achieved by defining CloudFront origins with [`https-only`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-customoriginconfig.html#cfn-cloudfront-distribution-customoriginconfig-originprotocolpolicy), thus only `HTTPS` ingress is required for less security group rules.
+- Even better, support only `HTTPS` at the origin by defining CloudFront distributions to communicate over [`https-only`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-customoriginconfig.html#cfn-cloudfront-distribution-customoriginconfig-originprotocolpolicy), thus only `HTTPS` ingress is required - even for `HTTP` edge traffic.

-Once created, note down security group IDs.
+Once created, note security group IDs.

 ### Deploy CloudFormation
 The complete application and infrastructure is contained within the CloudFormation stack [`cloudformation/stack.yaml`](cloudformation/stack.yaml), which accepts the following configuration parameters: